Skip to main content

 What is HackerOne's approach to AI risk tolerance and impact measurement?

 HackerOne defines reasonable risk tolerances for AI systems, which are informed by laws, regulations, best practices, and industry standards.
-HackerOne also establishes guidelines to define mechanisms for measuring or understanding an AI system's potential impacts, e.g., via regular impact assessments at key stages in the AI lifecycle connected to system impacts and the frequency of system updates.
+HackerOne also establishes policies to define mechanisms for measuring or understanding an AI system's potential impacts, e.g., via regular impact assessments at key stages in the AI lifecycle connected to system impacts and the frequency of system updates.

 Security researchers have quickly built, adapted, and improved the usage of emerging AI-based technologies across the platform.
-We call these AI-powered hacking tools “hackbots.”
+We call these AI-powered hacking tools Hackbots.

-• Community members are creative, innovative, and independent service providers who may use assistive tools, like hackbots, when participating in a customer’s program.
-Given the rise in the use of hackbots, HackerOne has updated its guidelines for community members to reflect this innovation:
+• Community Members are creative, innovative, and independent service providers who may use assistive tools, like Hackbots, when participating in a customer’s program.
+Given the rise in the use of Hackbots, HackerOne has updated its guidelines for Community Members to reflect this innovation:

 • AI tools are not allowed to operate fully autonomously.
-Our 'hacker-in-the-loop' model requires human experts to investigate, validate, and confirm all potential vulnerabilities before submitting them to any vulnerability disclosure or bug bounty program.
+Our 'hacker-in-the-loop' model requires human experts to investigate, validate, and confirm all potential vulnerabilities before submitting them to any Vulnerability Disclosure or Bug Bounty Program.

 • Hackbot operators are fully responsible for their AI tools and must exercise due diligence to ensure compliance with platform rules and program guidelines.

-• Human operators using Hackbots qualify for applicable rewards, just as if vulnerabilities were discovered through traditional means.
+• Human operators using Hackbots qualify for applicable Rewards, just as if vulnerabilities were discovered through traditional means.

 What is the Report Assistant Agent, and how does it support researchers?